-If you heart your coworkers, let them know it.
-Not in a stalker kind of way – no HR policy violations, please.
-But February brings Valentine’s Day, which is a great opportunity to show your work colleagues your appreciation.
+If you love your coworkers, let them know it.
+Not in a stalker kind of way (no HR policy violations, please).
+But Valentine’s Day is a great opportunity to show your work colleagues how much you appreciate them.

 Why is this important?
 It just might be the catalyst for improving employee engagement on the job.

 Thanks = Employee Engagement

 According to a recent Gallup poll, we’re doing a terrible job with employee engagement at work.
 More than one-third of the American workforce is unhappy in their job.
 Millennials are the least engaged of all.

 The real challenge is that engaged employees don't stay with a company.
 So if you're concerned at all about employee retention, a real show of appreciation from management and colleagues can boost both engagement and fulfillment from the employees that power the day-to-day success of the company.